WilliamHuey/dirgen/README.md

   Folder:
     A content line with a folder marker (forward slash) at the beginning of the line will be identified as a folder type.
-    A folder line can also be signified with having a later line with a greater indent than the folder line.
+    A folder line can also signify having a later line with a greater indent than the folder line.

     It might be desirable to use the explicit 'slash'